AdobeDocs/experience-manager-cloud-service.en/help/assets/download-assets-from-aem.md

    | **[!UICONTROL Smart Crops]** | Select this option to download all the smart crop renditions of the selected asset from within AEM.
 A zip file with the Smart Crop renditions is created and downloaded to your local computer. |
    | **[!UICONTROL Dynamic Rendition(s)]** | Select this option to generate a series of alternate renditions in real time.
 When you select this option, you also select the renditions that you want to create dynamically by selecting from the [Image Preset](/help/assets/dynamic-media/image-presets.md) list. <br>In addition, you can select the size and unit of measurement, format, color space, resolution, and any optional image modifiers such as inverting the image.
 The option is only available if you have [!DNL Dynamic Media] enabled.|

-1. In the dialog box, tap **[!UICONTROL Download]**.
+1. In the dialog box, click **[!UICONTROL Download]**.

 ## Enable asset download servlet {#enable-asset-download-servlet}

-The default servlet in AEM allows authenticated users to issue arbitrarily-large, concurrent download requests for creating ZIP files of assets visible to them that can overload the server and the network.
-To mitigate potential DoS risks caused by this feature, `AssetDownloadServlet` OSGi component is disabled by default for publish instances.
+The default servlet in AEM allows authenticated users to issue arbitrarily-large, concurrent download requests to create ZIP files of assets.
+The download preparation can have performance implications or can even overload the server and the network.
+To mitigate such potential DoS-like risks caused by this feature, `AssetDownloadServlet` OSGi component is disabled for publish instances.

 To allow downloading assets from your DAM, say when using something like Asset Share Commons or other portal-like implementation, manually enable the servlet via an OSGi configuration.
 Adobe recommends setting the permissible download size as low as possible without affecting the day-to-day download requirements.
 A high value may impact performance.